yuvalmGS/gigaspaces-wiki-jekyll/xap97net/administration-and-monitoring-api.markdown

 {% tip %}
-See a fully running example of a depanlinkScaling Agenttengahlink./scaling-agent-example.htmlbelakanglink which comes with the product.
+See a fully running example of a [Scaling Agent](./scaling-agent-example.html) which comes with the product.
 {% endtip %}